Wet markets in Hong Kong: Regulations

-Prior to 2000, many of Hong Kong's wet markets were managed by the Urban Council (within Hong Kong Island and Kowloon) or the Regional Council (in the New Territories).
+Prior to 2000, many of Hong Kong's public markets were managed by the Urban Council (within Hong Kong Island and Kowloon) or the Regional Council (in the New Territories).
 Since the disbandment of the two councils on 31 December 1999, these markets have been managed by the Food and Environmental Hygiene Department (FEHD) of the Hong Kong government.

 Markets in Hong Kong are governed by the law of Hong Kong.
-Under the Slaughterhouse Regulation, the slaughtering of live bovine animals, swine, goats, sheep or soliped for human consumption must take place in a licensed slaughterhouse, None of the wet markets in Hong Kong hold wild or exotic animals.
+Under the Slaughterhouse Regulation, the slaughtering of live bovine animals, swine, goats, sheep or soliped for human consumption must take place in a licensed slaughterhouse, None of the markets in Hong Kong hold wild or exotic animals.

 Poultry

 The retail sale of live poultry in Hong Kong is permitted at licensed outlets only.
-At the end of 2016, there were 85 retail shops within public wet markets licensed to sell live poultry.
+At the end of 2016, there were 85 retail shops within public markets licensed to sell live poultry.

 In 2008, the government of Hong Kong proposed that all poultry should be slaughtered at central abattoirs to combat the spread of avian flu.
 The FEHD has implemented a number of measures to reduce the risk of avian influenza.
 Regular inspections and cleaning take place, including nightly disinfection of each stall by external contractors.
 Stall owners selling live poultry are not allowed to keep the animals on the premises overnight; they must be slaughtered before 8:00 pm nightly.